 For sure.
 And I think certainly often strategic risk can be articulated as what are the key strategic risks that the board or the executive team would be considering.
 So this is a sample of those type of risks that we see from a strategic risk point of view.
 When it comes to assessing them they are typically just assessed at the exec level and they will sit in a business unit at the top of that tree, be it XYZ.
 I am not sure if that has answered the question, but to us, strategic risks are just another category of risks.
 We need to think about how we actually assess those.

 Please contact Keith Davies.
 There is a sheet at the end of the presentation that has Keith's details on it.
 So he will be more than happy.

 Yeah, for sure.
 The way this product works is you can build any form to capture any data, so we could certainly look at that.

 It is actually really quite hard to read these questions because it's quite compact.

 Yeah, certainly.
-There is a lot of stuff on our website, we are quite proud of the content that we produce, and Dave Tattam is certainly coming across to do some courses pretty soon, in the U.K. He is putting out an integrated risk management course on the 18th of March.
+There is a lot of stuff on our website, we are quite proud of the content that we produce, and David Tattam is certainly coming across to do some courses pretty soon, in the U.K. He is putting out an integrated risk management course on the 18th of March.
 These are all in London by the way.
 Risk appetite course on the 19th of March, and Risk and control self assessment course on the 20th of March.

 If you are interested in training I strongly recommend seeing Dave.
 I think because it's getting pretty close there are some discounts available.
 You just need to hop onto the U.K. website to have a look at that sort of training.
 Also, we have obviously got a bunch of blogs and eBooks that you can download as well.